wanickols/Rebound/README.md

 ## Todo:
 Rebuild/refactor around the entity ID model
- - Use world object to store entities
- - use enitity id's in hash for quick lookups
+ - refactoring spawn manager to work with entity id
- - use entity id's as source of truth, no longer considering vec indices
+ - fixing lookups to use entity id's instead of indices
- - refactor game manager, spawn manager, and events to use entity id's
+ - fix frontend to use entity id instead of player id
- - this will lead to next todo of simplifying the input system